analythium/analythium.github.io/docs/shiny-app.md

 shinyApp(ui = ui, server = server)
 ```

-What's new here is that we bassed `ui` and `server` to `shinyApp()` which
+What's new here is that we passed `ui` and `server` to `shinyApp()` which
-is the Shiny app object.
-This is passed to `runApp()` which will the run the app.
+returns the Shiny app object.
+This is passed to `runApp()` via the implicit print method to run the app.

 The `runApp()` function can also take the
-`index.R` file as argument because the file returns the app object:
+`app.R` file as argument because the file returns the app object:
 `runApp("app.R")`.

 ## Multiple file app

-Alternatively, we can specify a directory where the `app.R` file can be found.
+An alternative to having everything for our app in a single `app.R` file, we can specify a directory where the `app.R` file can be found.
 However, when a directory is specified, we can have the Shiny app components
 in separate files.
-This usually helps maintaining when they grow more complex.
+This usually helps in maintaining the app when it grows more complex.

 It is good practice to create a `global.R` file with all the prerequisites
-required by the app, i.e. loading libraries, data sets, running data
+required by the app, i.e. loading libraries, scripts, data sets, running data
 processing or defining functions.
 In our simple case we only load
-the shiny package:
+the shiny package.
+Thus in our `global.R` file we'll have the following line:

 ```r
 library(shiny)